pushparaj-obl/SocialPluginsiOS/README.md

       Other Linker Flags: -ObjC
 4. Add a URL type
     In your app's Info tab, add a URL type and enter your bundle ID as the identifier and scheme.
-4. Call [ handleURL:sourceApplication:annotation: ] from your main application method [ application:openURL:sourceApplication:annotation: ] of UIApplicationDelegate... for handling incoming url like
+4. Call [ handleURL:sourceApplication:annotation: ] from your main application method [ application:openURL:sourceApplication:annotation: ] of UIApplicationDelegate for handling incoming url.
 ```
 - (BOOL)application:(UIApplication *)application
                openURL:(NSURL *)url